Skip to main content Skip to footer

 Prioritize keywords based on potential business impact, competition level, and what your team can realistically manage.
 Consider these research dimensions:

-• Search intent mapping: informational, navigational, commercial, and transactional queries.
+• Search intent mapping: Informational, navigational, commercial, and transactional queries.

 • Platform-specific optimization: YouTube, LinkedIn, voice assistants, and AI chatbots.

-• Customer journey alignment: awareness, consideration, and decision-stage keywords.
+• Customer journey alignment: Awareness, consideration, and decision-stage keywords.

-Step 3: analyze competitors for strategic opportunities
+Step 3: Analyze competitors for strategic opportunities

 Competitive analysis identifies the gap between current performance and market potential.
 Examine competitor content, backlinks, and site structure to inform your strategy.